rathink4/Docker-NodeJs/README.md

 Run up the container and then do `sudo docker volume prune`.
 This will remove all the volumes which are not currently in use

+# Why use sessions?

+Sessions basically allow to reduces the amount of times a user hits the server.
+You don't want to interact with the server again and again after ever user log in to use the features of the application (i.e.- checking the credentials, privileges, etc.)

+# What does Redis do?

+It just holds the sessions that each user create and it is an in-memory store.
+Basically a cache to hold the sessions of users using the application.

 # TO-DOs

 - Redis integration and Authentication (50% done)